 An Interview With Dr. Allison Nitsch, Assistant Medical Director

-We spoke with Dr. Allison Nitsch this month.
+We spoke with Dr. Allison Nitsch this time.
 Here at ACUTE, Dr. Nitsch is the Assistant Medical Director.
 On her own time, she loves cooking and baking as well as spending time with her family.
 We talked with Dr. Nitsch about what it’s like working at ACUTE and more below.

 What was your first job and how did you end up where you are today?